 - 1. An application for an LWP award must be made in a way that is acceptable to the Council.
 The application must be made by the person to whom the application relates (the applicant) but the applicant can ask a council officer or another person to complete the application. - 2.
 We may determine such other bodies, as we decide are appropriate, to be authorised to decide applications and they will be granted secure access to the necessary Council systems for this purpose. - 3.
 Applications from people not meeting the minimum eligibility criteria will not be considered. - 4.
 We will request any reasonable evidence in support of an application for an LWP award, e.g. for assistance when money is stolen we will require a crime number, we will require bank statements to show income and expenditure as well as current balance to establish hardship and all other supporting documentation.
 The applicant will be asked to provide the evidence and it must be provided within one month of the request although this will be extended in appropriate circumstances. - 5.
-We reserve the right to verify any information or evidence that the applicant supplies, in appropriate circumstances, with other council departments, government agencies, banks, building societies and external organisations or individuals as appripriate.
+We reserve the right to verify any information or evidence that the applicant supplies, in appropriate circumstances, with other council departments, government agencies, banks, building societies and external organisations or individuals as appropriate.
 We may also use the information for the detection/prevention of fraud. - 6.
 If the applicant is unable to or does not provide the required evidence, in the agreed time, we may treat the application as withdrawn by the applicant and we will not be under an obligation to decide it. - 7.
 We are under no duty to make an LWP award.
 Where funds are available from another source we will signpost the applicant to those sources rather than make an LWP award. - 8.
-We will aim to decide applications for emergency assistance within 1 working day and all other applications within 10 working days, excluding any days that it takes for an applicant to provide any evidence.
+We will aim to decide applications for emergency assistance within 1 working day and all other applications within 10 working days, excluding any days that it takes for an applicant to provide any evidence. - 9.
+Emergency Assistance will be defined only as the need for food and / or food vouchers and payment of utilities e.g. gas and electricity.
+In all other instances the Council expects the customer to be aware of the circumstances and apply in advance.